 Take Action Now

 Instead of financially supporting the shameful slaughter of black bears for the Queen’s Guard’s ceremonial hats, the U.K. should be setting a compassionate example by switching to high-tech, luxurious faux fur.

 Please help make sure the prime minister knows that Wallace is dragging his feet and wasting money and bears’ lives.
 Based on where you live, please take the quick steps below to help us make some noise for bears and spread the message!

 Those outside the U.K. can follow these steps:

 1. Take to social media.

 Please tweet at the prime minister and the MoD and comment on the MoD’s Instagram and Facebook pages.
 Struggling with writer’s block?
 Try something like this:

 Hey, @RishiSunak, tell @DefenceHQ no more bear fur!
 No one’s taxes should support bear slaughter.
 Faux fur is the future. #MoDGoFurFree

-2. Send a polite message to Philip T. Reeker, the acting ambassador of the U.S. to the U.K., urging him to use his influence to help protect bears from being slaughtered for the Queen’s Guard’s caps.
+2. Send a polite message to Jane Hartley, the ambassador of the U.S. to the U.K., urging her to use her influence to help protect bears from being slaughtered for the Queen’s Guard’s caps.